TheHillofSunflowers/test-framework/README.md

 > Playwright Web Testing Framework for YouTube

 Automation testing framework created in TypeScript to practice SDET skills on an industry product.
-Enhanced with Docker for containerization and GitHub Actions.
+Utilized DevOps skills such as Docker for containerization and GitHub Actions.
 Features Unit, Integration, and E2E tests while implementing the Page Object Model.

 ### Tools: